| Appendix 5: Articles

 rubber, oil palm, jute, coffee, corn, mulberry and tea in

+addition to the four major crops.
 He also called for taking interest in the work cooperation

 and coordination among the departments and discharge of

+duties most conscientiously.
 The working groups then reported on1997-98 monsoon paddy

 cultivation and production preparations for cultivation of